ildar-shaimordanov/q-as-kubectl/README.md

 Keeping use a marine terminology, let's introduce two new words.

-The commands are addressed to squads or the whole crew and executed on their basic places.
+The commands are addressed to squads or the whole crew and executed on decks, their basic places.
 The routine commands are short as less as possible, some routine commands can have additional options and others can be more or less extended.

-*DECK* is the place where something happens and is executed.
+*DECK* is a place where something happens and is executed.
 It can consist of few things.
 Reverting to the more convenient words, there are kubeconfig file, context and namespace.

-*SQUAD* is the team executing commands which can be routine or some special.
-Again in k8s words, squad is selector.
+*SQUAD* is a team executing commands which can be routine or some special.
+Again in k8s words, squad is a selector.

 # USAGE

-Source the scripts in `.bashrc` or your script as follows:
+There are two files.
+Source them in your `.bashrc` or your script as follows:

     [ -f ~/.q-decl.bash ] && . ~/.q-decl.bash
     [ -f ~/.q-func.bash ] && . ~/.q-func.bash

 The first file contains series of definitions for SQUAD and DECK.
+It's just template file.
+You can modify it for your needs.

-The second file declares the functions.
+The second file declares the functions that you will use.

-Also you would like to add the following commands into your `.bashrc`.
+Also you would like to enable a command completion adding the following commands into your `.bashrc`.

     complete -F __start_kubectl q
     complete -F __start_kubectl qq